-When discussing the motion or direction of a maqam, Arab musicians and theorists refer to the concept of "sayir" (meaning "trip," "procession," "movement," or "course"): each maqam is said to have its own sayir, which, in the descriptions I have encountered, usually means little more than that either the melodies in the maqam start at the bottom of the scale, or start instead at the top of the scale13.
-Turkish musicians are a little more specific with this concept: some maqamat start at the bottom, go up, and then come down again, while other maqamat start in the middle, go up, and then descend, while others start at the top of the scale and descend.
+"trip," "procession," "movement," or "course"): each maqam is said to have its own sayir, which, in the descriptions I have encountered, usually means little more than that either the melodies in the maqam start at the bottom of the scale, or start instead at the top of the scale.
+Turkish musicians are a little

+18 Allah Werdi (1948) and Al-Hilu (1958) offer minimal descriptions of sayir: in the case of Al-Hilu, ajnas are represented along the double-octave scale common in Arabic and Turkish music theory, with occasional differences in the jins choices for the upward versus downward trajectory of the maqam; the presentation there is not much different than on www.maqamworld. com (Farraj [2007]).
+Al-Hilu offers, in his definition of sayir, common more specific with this concept: some maqamat start at the bottom, go up, and then come down again, while other maqamat start in the middle, go up, and then descend, while others start at the top of the scale and descend.
 At this level of generality, all of these patterns can be observed in the repertory, and certain maqamat can be observed always to obey one sayir (such as rarer maqamat like Zanjaran, which we'll encounter later), while others appear to have the option of using more than one sayir (such as Rast).

-13 Allah Werdi (1948) and Al-Hilu (1958) offer minimal descriptions of sayir: in the case of Al-Hilu, ajnas are represented along the double-octave scale common in Arabic and Turkish music theory, with occasional differences in the jins choices for the upward versus downward trajectory of the maqam; the presentation there is not much different than on www.maqamworld.com (Farraj 2007).
-Al-Hilu offers, in his definition of sayir, common whole maqam modulations (i.e. Maqam Rast can modulate to Maqam Suznak), which is echoed by Marcus (1992, 2002, 2007).
-The common understanding of practicing musicians is consistent with these two sources.

-We can formalize this rather minimal concept by specifying the most frequent ajnas and sequences of ajnas used in any given maqam, 14 which will take the maqam graphs in examples 7 and 13 one step further.
+We can formalize this rather minimal concept by specifying the most frequent ajnas and sequences of ajnas used in any given maqam, which will take the maqam graphs in Examples 7 and 13 one step further.
 Let us return to Maqam Rast for further illustration.
-The transcription and analysis of the remaining melody of "Ya Shadi il-Alhan" (the opening of which served as example 8) is as follows:

-Another muwashshah typically performed in the same wasla15 as "Ya Shadi il-Alhan" is "Sihtu Wajdan," part of whose transcription and analysis follows:
+The transcription and analysis of the remaining melody of "Ya Shadi il-Alhan" (the opening of which served as Example 8) is as in Example 14.
+Another muwashshah typically performed in the same wasla as "Ya Shadi il-Alhan" is "Sihtu Wajdan," part of whose transcription and analysis is shown in Example 15.